i02sopop/gotemplate/README.md

 make tests
 ```

 and it will show the tests results on the terminal.
+You can cross-compile **gotemplate** by changing the variable ARCH in the Makefile by one of the next:

+* amd64
+* arm
+* arm64
+* ppc64le

 # License
 Gotemplate is licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl.html).
 You should have received a copy of the GNU General Public License along with Gotemplate.
 If not, see http://www.gnu.org/licenses/.